 What do you wear?
 Can you take a date?
 Should you bring something?
 Who will be there?
 If so-and-so and what’s-his-name are coming, then there might be some tension because of that fight they had years ago about yada yada yada.

 “You’re taking stock of everyone who is there, trying to remember names, faces and relationships.
 Who should you talk to?
 Who should you avoid?
 What topics should you steer clear of when talking to them?”
-Dr. Kaufer says.
+Dr. Kaufer said.

 Research has clearly shown the positive effect of social interaction on mental health and physical health, and even its ability to lower your risk of death.